thesimonho/kanagawa-paper.nvim/README.md

 Pull requests are welcome for theme fixes, new features, and new extras.

+Using the [Conventional Commits](https://www.conventionalcommits.org/) format for commit messages is recommended.
+PRs will then automatically be added to the next Release Notes and [CHANGELOG](CHANGELOG.md).

 For the [extras](extras/), we use a simple template system that can be used to generate styles for the different themes.

 How to add a new extra template: